 Erected 1940 by Georgetown County.
 (Marker Number 22-7.)

 Also see . . .
 Revolutionary War Raids & Skirmishes in 1781.
 “On March 28, Col. John Watson and his British force was still following Maj.
 Gen. Francis Marion’s Patriot force.
 Marion sent Peter Horry’s horsemen ahead of Watson, and they destroyed the Sampit Bridge in Watson’s path as he continued down the road toward Georgetown.
 Horry’s were then set to receive Watson, but he drove forward on them with the bayonet.
 At the same time, however, Marion attacked and badly cut up his rear guard as it forded the Sampit River, since the bridge had already been partially destroyed by the partisans to impede the British as they retired.
 His own horse shot out from under him, Watson then opened up his cannon on Marion and drove him back.
 Leaving twenty dead behind him, Watson then proceeded to Trapier’s Plantation where he camped.
 The next day, with a reported two wagon loads of wounded Watson made it to Georgetown.
-Although there is apparently no accurate count of Watson’s losses during his expedition against Marion during this month, the total (Submitted on March 14, 2009.)
+Although there is apparently no (Submitted on March 14, 2009.)

 Additional keywords.
 Gen. Francis Marion, The Swamp Fox; Tory leader Col. John Watson

 Categories. • War, US Revolutionary •